TedHusted/awake/awake.md/awake.md

 Leto: It is not the rules, it is what the rules do when you follow them.
 Stoicism helps you endure life.
 Fusion helps you build it.

-Phoebe: Exactly! — I would be more comfortable if you went to the Stoic Youth Club, but I asked around, and the Fusion Youth Club is fine if you want to go there instead.
+Phoebe: Exactly! — I would be more comfortable if you went to the Stoic Youth Club.
+I did ask around.
+The Fusion Youth Club is fine if you want to go there instead.

 Leto: Thanks, mom.
 I will be on time for dinner.